 How to trade and invest in growth stocks

 Decide whether you want to invest in shares or trade them.
 If you invest, then you buy the shares outright and are entitled to any dividends that are paid.
 You are not entitled to dividends if you trade shares and you don’t own them outright, but you can use leverage.

-Open an IG share dealing account if you want to invest, or use IG’s spread betting or CFD services to speculate on share prices.
+Open an IG share trading account if you want to invest, or use IG’s CFD services to speculate on share prices.
 You can also practice your trading strategy by opening an IG demo account first, which allows you to try out your investment or trading strategy completely risk-free.

 Growth Exchange-Traded Funds (ETFs)

 Investors may also want to consider using exchange traded funds (ETFs) as a way of gaining broader exposure to high growth stocks.
 These ETFs invest in fast-growing companies with the hope of matching or outperforming benchmark indices.